Apr 21, 2023

 Some graduate programs are PhD-focused anyway

-Some programs, especially those where PhDs are more common than master’s, e.g. psychology, a PhD is the goal by default.
-You also may see this in the guise of “combined Master’s/PhD programs” or “BA-to-PhD tracks”.
-Programs like these often tackle master’s degrees in the following ways:
+Many programs, such as psychology, where PhDs are more prominent than master’s, typically set the academic bar at a PhD by default.
+Other times, you may encounter “combined Master’s/PhD programs” or “BA-to-PhD tracks.”
+Such programs often offer master’s degrees in distinctive ways:

 Master’s degree as option